When Your Children Need Intensive Treatment

 By focusing on Angie’s needs, the Morgans and the mental health organization at last reached an agreement through which Angie could obtain needed services while remaining in her family.
 Angie’s condition would be monitored, and it was known that the agreement could change, but the Morgans were thrilled to know that Angie was in a safe place and that she could still be a part of their lives.
 Julie believes that if Angie had lost her family, she would have lost any reason to try to get better.

-Angie’s mental health issues may keep her from living with her family, but that does not mean she should not belong to a family.
+Angie’s mental health issues may keep her from living with her family like other children, but that does not mean she should not belong to a family.
 Families who adopt troubled children must have access to all services– including residential care– that their children need.
 When families are forced to relinquish children so they can get services, everyone loses.
 Angie still has a family.
 States must work to provide enough resources so that every child can be so lucky.

 *Names have been changed.